 The Clerestory windows appear to peek at the top of the walls as if the roof were the lid of a box and the exterior walls it’s encasing.
 They fill the already open, airy kitchen with sunlight and stand out as a prominent feature visible from the street, giving both the building and its neighborhood character and connection.
 It acts as a visual link but only selectively as Nota explains how the idea was to “get the house up in the air,” ensuring privacy from the street below.

 2. Waxman House by Barry Moffitt

-The House in Connecticut I was renovated by Toshiko Mori in preservation with the Marcel Breuer designed residence alongside the addition of a newer volume adjacent to it.
+The House in Connecticut I was renovated by Toshiko Mori in preservation with the Marcel Breuer-designed residence alongside the addition of a newer volume adjacent to it.
 The newer mass is connected to the original one via a glass-enclosed staircase.
-The theme of using glass in varying opacities and to both ensure privacy and provide views towards the original structure and landscape can be seen throughout the design.
+The theme of using glass in varying opacities to both ensure privacy and provide views of the original structure and landscape can be seen throughout the design.

 The clerestory windows in this house are very tastefully placed to draw attention to the otherwise simple linear form of the building.
 They offer a much-required porosity to the solid façade via its careful placement throughout the entire design.

 The clerestories are used differently for different spaces in the house, running as a continuous band in some places and isolated in smaller sizes in others, fulfilling different purposes through their changing silhouettes.

 The house gets its name from the architect’s decision to curve the roof upwards in order to admit more light into it.
 This project is part of a series in which he has explored creative methods of getting sunlight into difficult spaces while creating an uplifting feeling for the occupant.